-7.2.4 Deep Cycle Lead Acid Batteries: These batteries are designed with thick-plate electrodes to serve as primary power sources, to have a constant discharge rate, to have the capability to be deeply discharged up to 80 % capacity and to repeatedly accept recharging.
+Deep cycle batteries are designed with thick-plate electrodes to serve as primary power sources, to have a constant discharge rate, to have the capability to be deeply discharged up to 80 % capacity and to repeatedly accept recharging.
 They are marketed for use in recreation vehicles (RV), boats and electric golf carts - so they may be referred to as RV batteries, marine batteries or golf cart batteries.
+Use Deep Cycle batteries for powering these inverters.